 Agent Coulson, as "Cheese", was a fellow Army Ranger and teammate of Marcus Johnson.
 He assisted Marcus as he was pursued by Taskmaster, Deadpool, Captain America, and Orion for unknown reasons.
 During these events, Marcus knocked out Coulson and left him behind to protect him.
 While separated, Marcus discovered that he was the son of Nick Fury.
 At this point, Coulson contacted Captain America.
 Coulson's goal was to save his friend's life by enlisting the help of Captain America, The Avengers, and SHIELD.
 The end of the series depicts Marcus, now going by his birth name, Nick Fury Jr., joining S.H.I.E.L.D. along with Coulson and reporting to Director Daisy Johnson.

 Phil Coulson and Nick Fury Jr. have been tasked to put together a new team of Avengers for secret covert operations.
-He firstly asks Hawkeye and Black Widow to join the team.
-As such, Phill becomes a liason for the new Secret Avengers team while also resuming his duties as an agent of SHIELD.
+He firstly asks Hawkeye and Black Widow to join the team by injecting them with memory altering microchips.
+There major target was AIM.

-Agent Coulson's first standard comic appearance outside of film was in Iron Man/Hulk/Fury #1 - Iron Man: Fast Friends; Incredible Hulk: The Fury Files; Nick Fury: Spies Like Us.
+Agent Coulson's first standard comic appearance outside of film was in Iron Man/Hulk/Fury #1.

 Actor Clark Gregg has portrayed Agent Coulson in all 4 of his cinematic appearances to date.